-A number of those who have addressed economic organization in the knowledge economy have drawn upon Austrian - more precisely, Hayekian - ideas on the need for decentralization fostered by the presence of dispersed knowledge (Ellig 1993, 1997; Ellig and Gable 1993; Cowen and Parker 1997; Foss 1999, 2000; Jensen and Meckling 1992; Jensen and Wruck 1994; Ghoshal, Moran and Almeida-Costa 1995; Hodgson 1998).
-Briefly, the overall conclusions that emerge from a number of these studies are that that hierarchy and planning methods are as problematic inside firms as they have proved to be outside firms, that firms need to harness the ability of markets to utilize, exchange and build information rapidly in response to changing contingencies, and that extensive delegation of decision rights and the use of high-powered incentives to support this are imperative.
-It is easy to see how this may imply a skeptical attitude to the analytical dichotomization between planned firms and unplanned markets, present not only in Coase (1937) (and most of post-Coasian organizational economics), but also in central Austrian contributions such as Mises (1936, 1944, 1949) and Hayek (1973).
+In order to understand this, many of those who have addressed economic organization in the knowledge economy have explicitly drawn upon Austrian more precisely, Hayekian - ideas on the need for decentralization fostered by the presence of dispersed knowledge.2 They have used such Austrian ideas to argue that hierarchy and planning methods are as problematic inside firms as they have proved to be outside firms, that firms need to harness the ability of markets to utilize, exchange and build information rapidly in response to changing contingencies, and that extensive delegation of decision rights and the use of highpowered incentives to support this are imperative.
+Fundamental changes with respect to IT innovations, internationalization, deregulation, increasing emphasis on shareholder value maximization, changes in the composition of the labor force, etc. have arguably made these Austrian principles of organizational design increasingly pressing.
+Perhaps not surprising, in many recent writings on all this, there is a strong and marked opposition to the central analytical dichotomy between planned firms and unplanned markets that is present not only in Coase (1937) and Williamson (1996), but also in central Austrian contributions such as Mises (1936, 1944, 1949) and Hayek (1973).3 Thus, it is argued that only those firms that emulate markets inside their internal organization to the largest possible extent will survive and prosper in the knowledge economy (Cowen and Parker 1997).
+The "Coasian firm," characterized by well-defined boundaries, authority, etc. will, in contrast, wither.